London SE1 9PX

 For further Access information phone 020 7452 3000 or email firstname.lastname@example.org

-For customers with special access needs, the drop-off point for cars and taxis for all three theatres is now at the top of Theatre Avenue (the road to the west, between the National and the British Film Institute), where a temporary accessible entrance has been created.
+For customers with access needs, the drop-off point for cars and taxis for all four theatres is now at the top of Theatre Avenue (the road to the west, between the National and the British Film Institute).

 There are two electric vehicle charging points on the South Bank – on Concert Hall Approach, and at the junction of Cornwall Road and Upper Ground